-Students who participate in MTAP have access to transfer advising resources, can take discounted courses at UMD, and are guaranteed admission to the University of Maryland upon successful completion of the program and submission of a transfer application by the priority application deadline.
+Students who participate in MTAP have access to transfer advising resources, can take discounted courses at UMD, and are guaranteed admission to the university upon successful completion of the program and submission of a transfer application by the early action application deadline.

-To be eligible for MTAP, students should have graduated from high school and must be enrolled at one of the program’s eight partner community colleges.
+To be eligible for MTAP, students should have graduated from high school and must be enrolled at one of the MTAP partner community colleges listed below.
 This program is geared towards students who intend to complete 30 credits or an associate’s degree at a participating community college, then transfer to the University of Maryland to complete a bachelor’s degree.

 Incoming freshmen who have been admitted to UMD for the spring semester are not eligible to apply to MTAP.
 For more information about ineligible applicants, please review the Maryland Transfer Advantage Program FAQs.